Yatala, Queensland: Geography

-Surrounding suburbs of Yatala include Beenleigh, Windaroo, and Stapylton.
-Yatala and adjoining suburbs are located near the confluence of the Albert River, which is at the northern end of the suburb.
+The Albert River bounds the suburb to the north and west.

 Etymology

 The suburb takes its name from a property on the Albert River which was named by a South Australian after Yatala Harbor near Port Augusta, South Australia.
 The word is presumed to be from the Kaurna Aboriginal word 'yertalla', meaning water running by the side of a river.
 As a place name it specifically referred to the inundation of the usually-dry plain either side of Dry Creek in South Australia after heavy rain.

 History

 St Mary's Catholic Church was officially opened by Bishop James Quinn on Sunday 12 December 1875.
 The church was originally built as a masonic hall.
 The church building is no longer extant.

-St Joseph's School opened on November 1875 and closed on December 1877.
+St Joseph's School opened in November 1875 and closed in December 1877.

+Some of the early residents of the area included Ann Jemima Butler (c.1851 – 16 December 1933) and her husband, George Dovey Butler (17 June 1849 – 8 April 1925).
+Ann Butler was born in Waunfawr, Wales, and emigrated to Australia in her mid-thirties.
+Her husband was a well-known grazier who also managed the Bulliwallah cattle station in Charters Towers, and together they had two children: Mary Jane Maria Salmon (2 May 1873 – 28 February 1929) and Martha Ann Birkbeck (3 April 1875 – 22 March 1917).
+Ann and George Butler occupied a residence close to the current Stanmore Road, where they had lived since at least 1913.
+Ann is buried with her second daughter, Martha, in a small wooded area at the corner of Paterson Road and Torvill Street.
+The grave can still be visited, and is in very good condition.

-In 1988, Bernie Powers operating as Power's Brewery opened a new brewery in Yatala.
-Powers entered a joint venture with Carlton & United Breweries (CUB) in 1992 and then sold completely to them in 1993.
-For CUB, it provided a modern efficient plant on a large site, ideal for their northern brewing operations.
-By 2010, CUB had expanded by the plant to over 20 times its original size, enabling it to produce one quarter of Australia's beer.
+In 1988, Bernie Powers opened Power's Brewery in Yatala.
+Powers entered into a joint venture with Carlton & United Breweries (CUB) in 1992, and then sold completely to them in 1993.
+For CUB, it provided a modern, efficient plant on a large site, ideal for their northern brewing operations.
+By 2010, CUB had expanded the plant to over 20 times its original size, enabling it to produce one quarter of Australia's beer.

+Yatala was home to an African safari park, operated by Bullen Circuses, from 1969 to 1988.
+It was sold due to financial unviability and developed into industrial estates.
+It was located on what is now Lions Park Drive, Yatala.